Congratulations on your acceptance to Dominican University!

 Call (708) 524-6800 or firstname.lastname@example.org, and we’ll put you in touch with your admission counselor.

 Start by paying your tuition deposit —this lets us know you’re coming and secures your place in the entering class.
+Please note, the Fall tuition deposit deadline has been extended to May 15, 2015.
 The $100 tuition deposit is refundable until May 1st for fall enrollment and November 1st for spring enrollment.

 Come and take a look, especially if you’ve never visited—or even if you have.
 We’ve got lots to show you, and you’ll get a feel for what lies ahead.
 We’re happy to arrange a personal visit to discuss your academic interests, degree requirements and financial aid.